Since the 1950s, people started exploring vitamin E oil uses for its anti-inflammatory and antioxidant properties.

 Both vitamins combined to provide great lightweight skin protection throughout the day.

 Treats Skin Disorders

-Vitamin E oil can be used to treat debilitating skin disorders such as psoriasis, eczema or atopic dermatitis.
+Vitamin E oil can treat debilitating skin disorders such as psoriasis, eczema, or atopic dermatitis.
 Applying the oil to the affected area just twice a day can already make a huge improvement.